antmicro/rdfm/server/deploy/pubsub-demo/README.md

 ../../tests/certgen.sh server IP:127.0.0.1,DNS:localhost,DNS:rdfm-server
 ```

-It generates a `server` directory in which, alongside the key-cert pair that could be used for a RDFM server, lie `CA.crt` and `CA.key`.
+It generates a `server` directory in which, alongside the key-cert pair that will be used for a RDFM server, lie `CA.crt` and `CA.key`.
 They are essential for generating keystores:

 ```sh
 scripts/storegen.sh --cn broker --san IP:127.0.0.1,DNS:localhost,DNS:broker --password 123123 --destination broker --cacert server/CA.crt --cakey server/CA.key